StevenBlack/vocab/vocabulary.md

 ### retrench
 To reduce or cut back.
-During a recession, people tend to retrench, spending less on luxury items and entertainment.

 ### reverse psychology